diegoibros/Geant4/README.md

 Now the files required and copied from SB_sim_REQ are:

-test.txt-- It set the kinetec energy for the magneic field reference value, $B_0$.
+test.txt-- It chooses kinetic energy for the magneic field reference value, $B_0$.

 primary_angles.txt -- The angles for the emission of the particles

-primary_E.txt -- It sets the kinetic energy of the monoenergetic beam to produce, by default they are electrons.
+primary_E.txt -- It sets the kinetic energy of the monoenergetic beam to produce.
+By default they are electrons.